torizon/blog/content/software-testing-the-hardware-software-interface-part-2.md

                                                    +------------+
 ```

+### Implementation of a Prompting "Expect" in Python

 Then it's a matter of writing some software that runs in the controller and waits for the login prompt.

 > You can choose whatever language you feel comfortable with writing tests, but I'd highly suggest looking into either
 Python, Perl or Tcl.
-Interpreted languages, dynamic are generally better for these tasks because you want to chug out
+Interpreted, dynamic languages are generally better for these tasks because you want to chug out
 tests quickly.
 Also, it makes sense to use a language that is familiar to all in your team.

 Wiping up some Python code I got this: